emcleary/portfolio/game_boy_emulator/resource_management/README.md

 ## Battery

 The battery is a save file that, during gameplay, can get written to repeatedly.
-My implementation of [battert](battery.hpp) follows the RAII paradigm.
+My implementation of [battery](battery.hpp) follows the RAII paradigm.
 It opens the save file in a constructor so it is ready to go for writing.
 When a battery object gets destroyed, the file closes automatically.
 Given how frequently data can be written during